ggendroncomitari/Mig_Entra_To_AD_OnPrem/README.md

 Azure AD unjoin is not officially supported via PowerShell.
 This script attempts to unregister the device but results may vary depending on your environment and policies.

 Use secure methods to store and retrieve credentials (avoid hardcoding passwords in production environments).

+## TO DO

+Add Groups extract and import to Active Directory
+Add python compatibility for Samba Active Directory Support